“Retirement” – it’s a term we’ve redefined over the years.

 During retirement, you may have large one-off expenses for major repairs or replacements.
 For example, you may need a new car.

-If you plan to live in your home as long as possible, you may need a new roof or water heater.
-Your appliances may also need replacement during your retirement years.
+If you plan to live in your home as long as possible, you may need to replace your roof or water heater.
+Your appliances may also need to be replaced during your retirement years.

-If there is a change in your mobility, you may need to relocate your master bedroom to the main level or install a stair lift to assist with going up a staircase.
+If your mobility changes, you may need to relocate your primary bedroom to the main level or install a chair lift to assist with going up stairs.

 Creating a property maintenance schedule for your home will help you identify the timeframe and estimated cost for each major home repair or replacement.